-- Repeat this freeze for 30 minutes, rake, and refreeze cycle for about 3 hours until the granita is frozen into flaky crystals.
+- Repeat this freeze, rake, and refreeze cycle for about 3 hours until the granita is frozen into flaky crystals.

-- Place a scoop of the granita into a cocktail glass, then add 1 1/4 ounces of bourbon.
+- To serve, place a scoop of granita into a cocktail glass, then add 1 1/4 ounces of bourbon.
 Sip and enjoy.

 Recipe from The Southern Vegetarian Cookbook by Amy Lawrence and Justin Fox Burks.